kubernetes-retired/external-storage/gluster/file/README.md

 ([How to configure Heketi](https://github.com/heketi/heketi/wiki/Setting-up-the-topology))

-When the persistent volumes are dynamically provisioned, the Gluster plugin automatically create an endpoint and a headless service in the name `glusterfile-dynamic-<claimname>`.
-This dynamic endpoint and service will be deleted automatically when the persistent volume claim is deleted.
+When a PVC is dynamically provisioned, the provisioner automatically creates an Endpoints and a headless Service in the name `glusterfile-dynamic-<claimname>`.
+This dynamic Endpoints and Service will be deleted automatically when the PVC is deleted.

 ## Testing: Create a PersistentVolumeClaim